ufo-kit/concert/docs/user/topics/processing.rst

 a sub-directory and the :meth:`.ascend` method to return one level back.

-If you just want to write images in the current directory use the :meth:`~concert.persistence.storage.Walker.write` method.
+If you just want to write images in the current directory use the :meth:`~concert.storage.Walker.write` method.
 To create an image writer in either the current directory or one level below, you can use the :meth:`.create_writer` method.
 This method creates the writer and if you specify a sub-directory also ascends back.
 You should use this in a `with` statement to